courtois-neuromod/hcptrt.paper/README.md

 invoke container-build
 ```

+Note: in the future, the plan is to have a datalad-controlled, public container image to just download ready to go, unless you want to update the environment of the project.
+This will likely be hosted on OSF, inside a `hcptrt.paper` project.

 ### Live View of the Article

 Once the container is successfully generated, you can see the article in action!
 Run this bad boy: 🔥